VoraYogiraj/Atlas/docs/engineering/Resources/ENG-039-Atlas-UI-Architecture.md

 A command does not itself define the engineering rules governing the operation.

-Those rules remain in the Atlas domain/application services.
+Those rules remain with the Atlas domain and application services.

 Queries